RobertFischer/hs-snowflake-checked/README.md

 the number of checksum bits set to 0, then you have a Snowflake implementation.

 This extension is valuable because the checksum detects error on input.
-If you're using ids in a human setting (eg: having users type them in), then the checksum is valuable to catch typos, miscommunications, and other input issues.
+If you're using ids in a human setting (eg: having users type them in or scan them from QR codes), then the checksum is valuable to catch typos, miscommunications, and other input issues.

 Like Snowflake, this algorithm uses some bits from the timestamp, some bits from a counter, and some bits of the node id.
 This algorithm extends Snowflake by also using some bits to store the checksum, which derives from the sum of the other